SiymX/ExpenseTracker/README.md

 3. Access to edit an existing expense, click the edit button which is represented by the pencil icon on the expense card and then Update the details then click "Update Expense" to save the changes.
 4. Deleting an expense by clicking on the delete button which is represented by the trash icon on the expense card.
 5. A monthly summary will be display the Total Expense for each month, providing an overview of your spending habits.
+6. Expense Export as a CSV or TXT file.